This post may contain affiliate links. Please read our disclosure policy.

 Whether you're using a homemade or store-bought crust, don't forget to parbake it.
 That just means to half-bake it without the filling first.
 This step ensures your crust remains crisp and doesn't turn soggy from the pie filling.

-How to keep your gluten free pie crust from burning
+Keep your pie crust from burning

 Use cold butter in the crust